afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 Intuitively this tells us that we can probably capture a lot of the important information for updating our weights in smaller matrices

-This is essentially what LoRA does.12:2Z Instead of computing a full MxN update matrix to update our weights at every single step of the training process, LoRA instead trains a new set of smaller weights, which we call adapters which are then added to the original weights.12:4] Mathematicaly, this is what LoRA looks like.
+This is essentially what LoRA does.

+Instead of computing a full MxN update matrix to update our weights at every single step of the training process, LoRA instead trains a new set of smaller weights, which we call adapters which are then added to the original weights

+Mathematicaly, this is what LoRA looks like:

 In a normal training update, the weights at the next timestep look like the weights at the current time step, plus an update matrix where the weights and the update matrix are both matrices of size MxN.